 Throughout her scientific career, she actively participated in science outreach and developed a passion for transforming science education.
 In 2015, she decided to combine her passion for games with her science expertise in order to excite children about science, technology, engineering, and math (STEM) topics.
 As the mother of two young children, Catherine understands the importance of exposing kids to STEM topics early and is thrilled to see them engage with complex topics in a fun, simple way.
-She also teaches Biology and Anatomy & Physiology at Fauquier High School.
+She also teaches Biology at Fauquier High School.

 Orville Paynter is an artist whose skill set focus revolves around 2D and 3D content creation.
 Beyond extensive skill sets in major programs, such as Unity, Autodesk and Adobe products, among others, he began his passion as a traditional artist.
 Practices in graphite, oil, photography, and sculpture, as well as a deep rooted love of the game and media industry helped form a burning passion for creation.